purepisces/Wenqing-Machine_Learning_Blog/Machine-Learning-System-Design/ad-click-prediction.md

 > In the waterfall model, the publisher (e.g., The New York Times) would first try to sell the ad space directly to advertisers for a high CPM.
 If it fails, it would then pass the opportunity to ad networks like Google AdSense, Facebook Audience Network, etc., in sequence until the ad space is filled.

+>**Publisher's Direct Sale**:
+> *Scenario*: The New York Times negotiates directly with Samsung for a banner ad on its homepage for a month at a high CPM.
+> **Premium Ad Network**:
+> *Scenario*: An advertiser uses Google Marketing Platform to place ads on top-tier sites like ESPN, ensuring their ads appear on reputable, high-traffic sites.
+> **Vertical Ad Network**:
+> *Scenario*: A travel agency uses Travel Ad Network to place ads specifically on travel-related websites, reaching an audience interested in travel.
+> **Remnant Ad Network**:
+> *Scenario*: A smaller advertiser uses Google Ads to bid on leftover ad inventory across Google's network, allowing their ads to appear on various sites at a lower cost.

 ## 2. Metrics Design and Requirements